 Don’t ever forget maintaining 1 test is always easier than maintaining 2 or more.
 Be smart.

 Tests are used for regression purpose.
-As a system progress and changes, tests have to keep up and changed too.
-Tests are not covered by tests.
-Higher risk of making tests useless without knowing.
-Worthless tests are toxic, it give us a false sense of security.
+As a system progress and changes, tests have to maintained and changed.
+Tests are not covered by tests, having a higher risk of making tests useless without knowing.
+Worthless tests are toxic, it give us a false sense of security: if you have 20 tests testing a piece of code, you feel confident you can change it at will.

 Coverage might be great and proudly yield 100% (unit) test coverage.
 How good are they?
 How hard is it to change them?
 Could there be less and simpler tests and the same coverage?
 How easy is it to read them?

 Treat test code almost as if it is production code.
-It is code!
+It is code just the same!
 Apply all the techniques you would apply to production code.
 Do not let test code become hard to change.
 It will make the system hard to change.

 Make test code simple, readable and maintainable.
 Take great care on its design.
 Ideally test code should describe the problem better than production code itself.